-On-site housing, Off-site Housing, and Community Programs for people and pets who need a safe escape from domestic violence.
+On-site housing and Off-site housing for people and pets who need a safe escape from domestic violence.

 Because your organization exists, I know I can offer women in danger a solution to that awful choice – keeping herself safe versus keeping her animals safe.
 This particular client was not going to leave her dogs behind and in danger.
 Without you there to help her she would still be married to her abuser.